-- The dnssec-enable option has been deprecated and no longer has any effect.
+- The dnssec-enable option has been obsoleted and no longer has any effect.
 DNSSEC responses are always enabled if signatures and other DNSSEC data are present.
 [GL #866] - The cleaning-interval option has been removed.
-[GL !1731]
+[GL !1731] - The dnssec-lookaside option has been deprecated.
+The feature still works, but it is discouraged to use it.
+[GL #7]